Schulich-Ignite/website/README.md

 Any images under the folder `static/img/gallery` will be displayed on the gallery page.

-### Team
+### About

-Everything that has to do with this page is under `content/team`.
+Everything that has to do with this page is under `content/about`.
-The title and sub-title can be changed in the `_index.md` file.
+The title and subtitle can be changed in the `_index.md` file.
+The markdown content of this file will be used for the 'about' paragraph.

-Every file (excluding `_index.md`) inside the this folder will have card created for it.
+Every file (excluding `_index.md`) inside the this folder will have team member card created for it.
 To add/edit team members, either add a new file here, or edit one.
 The format for the file is as follows:

 ```markdown
 ---